The other day my spouse got a letter reminding her about her annual vision examination.

 It felt like a formal way of saying "Hey, you should get a vision exam done soon.
 K thanks, bye".

 With the right customer data, this could be so much better.
-For example, they already know the last time my spouse was there so they could use the actual last visit date:
+For example, they already know the last time my spouse was there so they could use the actual last visit wordpress: true date:

 This is a friendly reminder to schedule your annual comprehensive vision examination.
 You were last in was 2015-01-01 which means you're overdue for an annual eye exam.